“The Sound of Music tour! You have to take it if you’re going to Salzburg,” insisted my daughter.

 “No,” he said.

-Fun stories of tour experiences?
+Past Sound of Music tour experiences?

 I asked him about some of the most ridiculous things that had happened on the tour.